nvsnkv/flow2/docs/expenses_tracking.md

 Transactions can be inserted using `accountant add` command, edited using `accountant update` and deleted by `accountant delete` command.
 Please refer to help screens for each of the commands for additional details.

 `accountant edit` would be useful if you need to retrive the data from database and update it in one pass.
 Basically it's a combination of `list` and `update` commands.

+#### Duplicates detection
+Sometimes banks make adjustments during the processing that may move transaction date from, let's say, weekend to the next Monday.
+As a result, the same transaction will receive different dates in account statements as of Sunday and as of Monday.
+That may lead to unexpected duplication.

+`accountant list` accepts `-d` or `--duplicates` key to list only (potentially) duplicated records.
+This key can be extended by `-r, --duplicates-range` parameter that specifies the date range between earliest and latest duplicated rows.
+Application will threat records as duplicate if all fields except overrides, key and timestamp are the same and the timestamps are "close enough".

 ### Transfers
 Flow automatically detects various occurences of money transfers between accounts.
 That allows to exclude them from list of really valuable transactions and simplify analysis.